littlepan0413/DuEE_baseline/README.md

 # Event Extraction Baseline model (EE-Baseline)

-EE-Baseline is a event extraction baseline model for the event extraction dataset ([DuEE 1.0]()).
+EE-Baseline is a event extraction baseline model for the event extraction dataset DuEE 1.0.
 This model splits event extraction into two sub-tasks: trigger extraction and argument extraction, solved as two sequence labeling problems in a pipelined fashion.

 #### Trigger extraction model based on sequence labeling (Tri-SeqL)